top of page

 In 2009, a group of like-minded people became inspired by the history of Under Whitle farm and a series of Tudor documents relating the area.
 With a wide background in education we began to develop an exciting interactive learning opportunity for local primary schools.
 Children came to Under Whitle to experience life as a tudor farmer, cooking pottage over an open fire, ploughing as an oxen team, weaving and spinning and learning how to write a will with a quill.

-In 2013, we won the National FACE /Bayer award (click to find out more about this award) for innovative learning and opened the Tudor Farming Days to the general public in an Open Event.
+In 2013, we won the National Farming and Countryside Education FACE/Bayer award for innovative learning and opened the Tudor Farming Days to the general public in an Open Event.

 In 2015 we gained funding from a range of grant bodies to extend the opportunities for research and discovery in this community archaeology project ‘Peeling Back the Layers.’